Welcome!

 In the summer of 2022, the Nordic Summer University welcomed a study circle under the name The Praxis of Social Imaginaries.
 Cosmologies, Othering and Liminality co-led by Lindsey Drury and Laura Hellsten.
 The work of the study circle was closely tied to the post-doctoral position Hellsten received at the Polin Institute of Theological Research.
 In the combined research project and study circle work, we investigated medieval travelling accounts and experimented with transdisciplinary research practices.
 In short, the project aimed to create a platform for transdisciplinary research collaborations that simultaneously trained people in transdisciplinary research skills while also developing methods and resources for doing transdisciplinary work.
 In addition to this, the transdisciplinary symposia investigated the relationship between praxis and social imaginaries in reading medieval travel accounts while critically inquiring about histories of othering, racialisation and the silenced voices from the past.
 The transdisciplinary approach was particularly focused on creating a platform that enabled dialogue and communal learning between Western dominant forms of academic research and Indigenous and traditional forms of knowledge.

-Furthermore, Indigenous theologian Shilulina Jamir (India) collaborates with us in our inquiries into developing polysemous reading practices and experimenting with theo-artistic interventions as practices for de-colonialising university education.
+Furthermore, Indigenous theologian Shilulina Jamir (India) collaborated with us in our inquiries into developing polysemous reading practices and experimenting with theo-artistic interventions as practices for de-colonialising university education.

 Community work during the Pollination Days 2025 in Sinappi, Turku.